theJayTea/WritingTools/README.md

    To fix it, simply restart Writing Tools.
    This is being investigated.

 3. If you change the hotkey from the default, and an app already uses that hotkey, Writing Tools may not be able to intercept that hotkey from that app.
+Good alternative hotkeys include **ctrl+`** or **ctrl+j**.

 ## 👨‍💻 To run Writing Tools directly from the code